-Figure 8.The scene used in the virtual reality experiments.

-The duration of one transformation is 1 second.
+The duration of one transformation was set to 1 second.
 The parameters used in the configuration file during the rendering of two-dimensional content are shown in Table 3.
-Their values were determined during testing in order to optimise the experience of moving in space, reduce the time between movement and application response, and make the change of viewing position as natural as possible.
+The values were determined during manual testing, seeking to optimise the experience of moving in space, reduce the time between movement and application response, and make the transition as natural as possible.
+The transition start value represents the percentage of the distance between two adjacent viewing positions.
+A value of 0.5 means – the transition must start after the user passes the middle point of the path.
+Transitions should be performed if a user stays on the path.
+The path width parameter determines possible user deviation from the pre-determined path.
+The Blending duration parameter denotes how long the blending process will take place.

 Table 3.
-Parameters used in two-dimensional content related to image modification.
+Parameters used for two-dimensional content scene transition methods.